ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

-Cash App must report payments of $600 or more to the IRS.
-Business owners are required to report their incomes to the IRS if their Cash App commercial transactions exceed over $600.
+Cash App Reporting Over $600 or more to the IRS.
+Business owners are required to report their incomes to the IRS if their Cash App commercial transactions exceed $600.
 This law is only for users who run businesses and receive payments from customers using third-party payment platforms.

 Do you have a side hustle?
 Do you receive payments from your customers using apps like Cash App?
 If you answered “Yes” to the above questions, you probably wondered about the message you received from your platform of choice regarding the 1099-K tax form.